HTTP-RPC/Kilo/README.md

 Like HTML forms, arguments are submitted either via the query string or in the request body.
 Arguments for `GET`, `PUT`, and `DELETE` requests are always sent in the query string. `POST` arguments are typically sent in the request body, and may be submitted as either "application/x-www-form-urlencoded" or "multipart/form-data" (specified via the proxy's `setEncoding()` method).
 However, if a custom body is provided either via `setBody()` or by a custom request handler, `POST` arguments will be sent in the query string.

 Any value may be used as an argument.
 However, `Date` instances are automatically converted to a long value representing epoch time.
-Additionally, `Iterable` instances represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
+Additionally, `List` instances represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
 When using the multi-part encoding, instances of `URL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.

 Service operations are invoked via one of the following methods: